 Mac Watches the News

 Mac stepped out of his shower at about 7 p.m., having done a late afternoon run in nearby Grant Park.
-After drying himself off, he put on sweats and headed for the living room, carrying a bottle of water.
-He voice-commanded the television to come on and play the 24-hour local news channel.
+After drying himself off, he donned sweats and headed for the living room, carrying a water bottle.
+He voice-commanded the television to play the 24-hour local news channel.
 The attractive lady on camera smiled.

 "We return to that remarkable story today about the angel, who rescued a police officer nine days ago from certain death.
-I’m pleased to speak with Natalie Rumsfort at the Chicago Sun-Times."
+I’m pleased to speak with Natalie Rumsfort at the Chicago Sentinel."

-The screen switched to double windows, with the Sun-Times reporter on the right.
+The screen switched to double windows, with the Sentinel reporter on the right.
 Rumsfort wore a printed cotton summer dress, her long ruby red hair framing her riveting face and very blue eyes.

 "Natalie, who is this angel that you are reporting about?"

 "We don't know, Cynthia.
 Nor does the Chicago Police, for that matter.
-Our reporting is that she saved another undercover officer from certain assassination by attacking and subduing two criminals.
-She reportedly fought like a Ninja, taking them both down in seconds and binding their hands and feet with cable ties.
+Our reporting is that she saved another undercover officer from a certain assassination by attacking and subduing two criminals.
+She reportedly fought like a Ninja, taking them both down in seconds and then binding their hands and feet with cable ties.
 She released the officer from handcuffs, smiled, and just ran away.
 Our sources tell us that the undercover officer was wearing a secret FBI button camera, so there's a video of the whole incident.
 The Grand Jury handed down an indictment for the two perps yesterday."

 “Natalie, are there any photographs or videos of this woman?”